 My goal is to provide the information you need to choose the best sweetener for your personal needs but also showcase the options available to you in stores.
 I want you to be able to compare products' ingredients, nutrition facts, sweetness, and price.
 Ultimately, I hope you can come to decisions about which options are best for you from the huge array of sweeteners you face in the grocery store or online shopping.

 SWEETENER SELECTION GUIDE

-All sweeteners cannot be Iumped together.
-To start off, I sort out the overwhelming number of available sweetener options by carefully analyzing each product I find in stores across the country.
+To help you in the decision-making process, I sort out the overwhelming number of available sweetener options by carefully analyzing each product I find in stores across the country.
 I gather information from their website, their front and back of the package (ingredients list, nutrition facts, claims) to be able to group similar alternatives.

-2) Reduced Calorie Sweeteners provide 0.4 to 3 cal/g (1.2 to 12 cal/tsp) and are divided into two groups: sweeteners with less sugar (not sugar-free) and those containing low-digestible carbohydrates.
+2) Reduced Calorie Sweeteners provide 0.4 to 3 cal/g (1.2 to 12 cal/teaspoon) and are divided into two groups: sugar blends (not sugar-free) and those containing low-digestible carbohydrates.
 The second group is promoted as low "net-carbs", low glycemic index, most are sugar-free and some are prebiotics.
 They may be natural or synthetic.

 Since each sweetener has weaknesses and benefits, simply getting the details on the weaknesses of one option does not prove it should be abandoned.
 The weaknesses of the alternatives must also be scrutinized.
 One sweetener is not necessarily better than another.
 Each one is useful for some applications and not to others.
 Each and every one has its own distinctive qualities.